Generation SC through the years ...

 GENERATION SC ... loving, learning and leading ...

-Generation SC is a student-led organization composed of middle, high school and college ages.
+Generation SC is an organization led by middle, high school and college-age students.
 Generation SC is sponsored by LOGOS FIRST MINISTRY.

 Our name is based on PSALM 24:6 as students endeavor to be the GENERATION that seeks Him, even the God of Jacob!